blisstech214/Vaccinations-Pet/README.md

 # Vaccinations-Pet

 # For Front-end Run Steps

-1). npm install
+Go to the pet-vaccination-frontend Directory in then run the command 1). npm install
 2). npm run dev

 # For Back-end Run Steps

-1). npm install
+Go to the pet-vaccination-backend Directory in then run the command 1). npm install
 2). node server.js